 In construction, we mostly use the pin nailer to hold a workpiece in place to let the glue dry: so you can send your helper to go get coffee!

 Bet you don’t know: 23 gauge means you can fit 23 nails side by side in one inch.
 Old school carpenters knew that.
 Well, old anyway.

 - We really like all of our Makita tools.
 This Makita 12 Volt wins the cigar.

-Just so you know: Most folks these days are giving up on the corded pneumatic and going electric, like Bob Dylan at Newport.
+Just so you know: Most folks these days are giving up on the corded pneumatic and going electric, like Dylan at Newport ’65.

-All these 23 gauge nailers share these features:
+All these 23 gauge pin nailers on this page have:

 - min: 5/8-inch, max: 1+3/8-inch pins